icedmoca/Pterodactyl-Argon-Theme/README.md

-## How do i use this for my Pterodactyl Panel?
+## How do I use this for my Pterodactyl Panel?
 The theme has a small code snippet (build.sh) that you must install into `/var/www/html/pterodactyl/`

 ## Steps to install: